larryhastings/correlate/README.md

 Although **correlate** uses the same scoring formula for both exact keys and fuzzy keys in an abstract sense, scoring matches between exact keys is much simpler in practice.
 Let's tailor the "abstract" scoring algorithm above for exact keys.
-This will let us optimize the algorithm in a couple places and make it much faster!
+This lets us optimize the algorithm in a couple places, making it much faster!

 First, with exact keys, naturally they're either an exact match or they aren't.
 If they're an exact match, they're the same Python value.
-So `key_a` and `key_b` must be identical, which means conceptually we can swap them.
-Let's rewrite the equation slightly:
+Therefore `key_a` and `key_b` must be identical.
+Therefore, conceptually, we can swap them.
+Let's rewrite the "scoring formula" equation slightly:

     cumulative_a = the sum of all scores between key_b and all keys in dataset_b cumulative_b = the sum of all scores between key_a and all keys in dataset_a

-What changed?
-First, we've swapped `key_a` and `key_b`.
+All we've changed is: we've swapped `key_a` and `key_b`.
 (Why?
 It'll help.
 Hey, keep reading.)

-Second, `score` is always either `1` or `0`.
+Now consider: `score` for exact keys is always either `1` or `0`.
 It's `1` when two keys are exactly the same, and `0` otherwise.
 If the base `score` for the match is `0`, then the `final_score` will be `0` and we can skip all of it.
 So we only ever compute a `final_score` when `score` is `1`, when the keys are identical.

 Since `score` is only ever used as a multiplier, we can discard it.

-Third, `cumulative_a` and `cumulative_b` are similarly easy to compute.
+`cumulative_a` and `cumulative_b` are similarly easy to compute.
 They're just the number of times that key is mapped to any value in the relevant dataset, *in that round.*  These counts are precomputed and stored in the "streamlined" data.

-So, finally: if you do the substitutions and drop out the constant `score` factors, `final_score` for exact keys is computed like this:
+So, finally: if you do the substitutions, and drop out the constant `score` factors, `final_score` for exact keys is computed like this:

     final_score = (weight_a * weight_b) / (cumulative_a * cumulative_b)